gbarkerz/WinFormsMatchingGame/README.md

 &nbsp;

-**Technical considerations while building the latest version of the app**
+**Technical considerations while building Version 1.3 of the app**

 A feature in a game is not helpful at all to players if the players don't know that the feature's there.
-In the latest version of the game, instructions for keyboard use are shown on the main app window.
+In Version 1.3 of the game, instructions for keyboard use are shown on the main app window.
 Also, a message now appears when a player attempts to turn up a card when two unmatched cards are already face up.
 Previously the app gave not response to such an attempt.
 The goal with all these changes has been to make it much clearer as to how to play the game, using only the UI and behaviours provided directly by the game.

 The Restart button has been removed, and replaced with a Restart menu item whose shortcut key is F5.
 This is to make the game more consistent with other apps which support the F5 key as a "Restart" action.